dantonnoriega/ultinomics.org/_posts/2016-03-29-pdf-text-convert-ocr-tesseract.md

 This is pretty straight-forward. `cd` into the folder with the tiffs then run the command:

 ```bash
 cd tiffs/
 tesseract bookscan.tiff bookscan -l eng ligatures
 ```

 Here, we are assuming the text is in English (`-l eng`) and we load the `ligature` configs file (which loads the blacklist variable).

+For other tips, see the [Tesseract FAQ](https://github.com/tesseract-ocr/tesseract/wiki/FAQ).
+Sometimes, files are just too noisy or tilted to work.
+Most of the scans I've worked with are pretty clean, so I've not had to struggle with something too complicated.

+Granted, if there are problems with the image, the fixes would all have to be done in the conversion stage!

 ## 4. (optional) Looping Through Tiffs